sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/184_Creating_models_and_instances.md

 # 184. Creating the models
 Created Tuesday 23 May 2023 at 12:59 am

+## Use a `class` for models
-Since we don't have a SQL database now, the Sequelize models will not work.
-Let's create the Product model again (we'll use a class again, just like we did earlier when using files for storage):
+Since we don't have a SQL database now, the Sequelize models won't work.
+Let's create the Product model again (we'll use a `class` again, just like we did earlier when using files (`fs`) for storage):
 ```js
 class Product {
 	constructor(price, title, description, ...)